Golden YearsProtection

 What makes Texas final expense insurance different from other states?+

 Texas has no state income tax, so the death benefit your family receives is not subject to state income tax.
 The Texas Life and Health Insurance Guaranty Association also protects policyholders up to $300,000 per policy if a carrier becomes insolvent.
-I shop multiple A-rated carriers to find the best final expense rate for your age and health.
+I shop multiple A-rated carriers to find the right final expense coverage for your age and health.

 Can Texas residents qualify for term life insurance without a medical exam?+

 Yes.
 Several A-rated carriers offer no-exam term life policies to Texas residents.
-Approval can happen the same day over the phone.
+Approval can happen quickly over the phone.
 Term life is the most affordable option for Texas families who need income replacement or mortgage protection, with coverage up to $1 million or more.

 How do fixed annuities work for Texas retirees?+

-A fixed annuity gives you a guaranteed interest rate on your deposit with zero market risk.
-For Texas retirees, the growth is tax-deferred until withdrawal, and since Texas has no state income tax, you keep more of your money.
+A fixed annuity gives you a guaranteed, protected income stream on your deposit with zero market risk.
+For Texas retirees, your money is tax-deferred until withdrawal, and since Texas has no state income tax, you keep more of your money.
 Most contracts require a minimum deposit of $25,000 and offer terms of 3 to 10 years.

 Is term life or whole life insurance better for young Texas families?+

 Term life is usually the better choice for young Texas families because it provides the highest coverage per dollar.
-A healthy 30-year-old can get $500,000 in coverage for around $25 per month.
+A healthy 30-year-old can qualify for up to $500,000 in coverage.
 Once the mortgage is paid and kids are grown, many families transition to final expense or a fixed annuity for retirement income.

 When should a Texas resident consider a fixed annuity over other retirement options?+

-A fixed annuity makes sense when you want guaranteed growth with no market risk.
+A fixed annuity makes sense when you want a guaranteed, protected income stream with no market risk.
 Texas residents approaching retirement who have maxed out their 401K or IRA often use fixed annuities as a safe place to park $25,000 or more.
-The guaranteed interest rate and principal protection make it a strong complement to other retirement accounts.
+The guaranteed lifetime income and principal protection make it a strong complement to other retirement accounts.

 GET STARTED TODAY